History of archaeology: Professionalisation

 As late as the mid-19th century, archaeology was still regarded as an amateur pastime by scholars.
 Britain's large colonial empire provided a great opportunity for such 'amateurs' to unearth and study the antiquities of many other cultures.
 A major figure in the development of archaeology into a rigorous science was the army officer and ethnologist, Augustus Pitt Rivers.

 In 1880, he began excavations on lands that came to him in inheritance and which contained a wealth of archaeological material from the Roman and Saxon periods.
 He excavated these over seventeen seasons, beginning in the mid-1880s and ending with his death.
 His approach was highly methodical by the standards of the time, and he is widely regarded as the first scientific archaeologist.
 Influenced by the evolutionary writings of Charles Darwin and Herbert Spencer, he arranged the artefacts typologically and (within types) chronologically.
 This style of arrangement, designed to highlight the evolutionary trends in human artefacts, was a revolutionary innovation in museum design, and was of enormous significance for the accurate dating of the objects.
 His most important methodological innovation was his insistence that all artefacts, not just beautiful or unique ones, be collected and catalogued.
 This focus on everyday objects as the key to understanding the past broke decisively with past archaeological practice, which had often verged on treasure hunting.

 William Flinders Petrie is another man who may legitimately be called the Father of Archaeology.
 Petrie was the first to scientifically investigate the Great Pyramid in Egypt during the 1880s.
-Many hypothesis as to how the pyramids had been constructed had been proposed (such as by Charles Piazzi Smyth), but Petrie's exemplary analysis of the architecture of Giza disproved these hypothesis and still provides much of the basic data regarding the pyramid plateau to this day.
+Many hypotheses as to how the pyramids had been constructed had been proposed (such as by Charles Piazzi Smyth), but Petrie's exemplary analysis of the architecture of Giza disproved these hypothesis and still provides much of the basic data regarding the pyramid plateau to this day.